SUNDAY SCHOOL & WORSHIP SERVICE

 My child can cry loudly.
 What do I do?

 A child's cries are just another form of life's music, and many childless couples would "give their right arm" to have a crying child, and many churches, too, for that matter.
 We're so thankful for children!
-But, if you need to step out as a courtesy to others, you can bring your little one to the nursery, or, the worship service can be heard and watched from the hallway outside the sanctuary.
+But, if you need to step out as a courtesy to others, you can bring your little one to the nursery (up to age 4), or, the worship service can be heard and watched from the hallway outside the sanctuary.

 Does is cost?

-The offering is meant to honor God with the treasures he's given us.
+The offering is meant to honor God with the treasures He has given us.
 But as our visitor, please don't feel any obligation to give.

 Should I bring my Bible?